-The sugar levy has secured huge gains in the fight against decay – and show Ministers must remain willing to force the hand of the food industry on reformulation.
+The British Dental Association has said new evidence on the huge gains made in the fight against tooth decay secured by the sugar levy show how the Government must remain willing to force the hand of the food industry on reformulation.

 Using data on hospital admissions for tooth extractions caused by decay, new research published in BMJ Nutrition, Prevention & Health suggests that 22 months after it was implemented, the Soft Drinks Industry Levy was associated with a 12% reduction in admissions amongst children aged 0 to 18 years.

 The levy took out 47,000 tonnes of sugar from soft drinks in its first 4 years as it encouraged drinks manufacturers to reduce sugar levels to avoid the tax.
-This effectiveness is in sharp contrast to voluntary appeals to the food industry from the Government.
+The BDA stress its effectiveness is in sharp contrast to voluntary appeals to the food industry from the Government.

-“The sugar levy is delivering the goods in the fight against decay, so it’s time to double down” says BDA Chair Eddie Crouch.
+“The sugar levy is delivering the goods in the fight against decay, so it’s time to double down.

 “This isn’t about adding to the cost of living.
 When voluntary action has clearly failed, this shows government must force industry’s hand on cutting sugar.”